 B i o g r a p h y

-She has built a diverse performing career across North America and Europe, appearing in solo, chamber, and ensemble settings at renowned venues including Wigmore Hall and Covent Garden.
-Her performance collaborations have included modern and early music ensembles, choirs, and vocalists in countries including the U.S., U.K., Germany, Switzerland, France, Italy, and Canada.
-She has also performed concerti with ensembles such as the Royal Academy of Music Baroque Soloists, the University of Arkansas Symphony, and the Arkansas Tech Wind Ensemble.
+As a performer, Anesha has appeared in solo, chamber, and ensemble settings in the United States, United Kingdom, Germany, Switzerland, France, Italy, and Canada, including performances at venues such as Wigmore Hall and Covent Garden.
+Her collaborations have included modern and early music ensembles, choirs, and vocalists, including appearances with the Royal Academy of Music Baroque Soloists.
+She has also performed concerti with the University of Arkansas Symphony, the Arkansas Tech Wind Ensemble, and the University of Kansas Flute Ensemble.

-A dedicated educator, Anesha has taught flute at the University of Kansas, and flute, clarinet, saxophone, and music appreciation at the University of Arkansas at Pine Bluff.
-She also served as a teaching artist in residence at the University of Central Arkansas Community School of Music and continues to maintain a vibrant private and online studio.
+A dedicated educator, Anesha has taught flute at the University of Kansas and flute, clarinet, saxophone, and music appreciation at the University of Arkansas at Pine Bluff.
+She also served as a teaching artist in residence at the University of Central Arkansas Community School of Music and continues to maintain a private and online studio.

 While living in London, she contributed to outreach programs through the Royal Academy’s Open Academy initiative, performing and facilitating interactive music education experiences through projects such as the Wigmore Hall Menuhin Project and BBC Ten Pieces.